What did Jesus really mean when He said, “Do not judge?”

 Let us study Matthew 7:1-6 and see how it should be applied.

-When Jesus says, “Do not judge,” He couldn’t be saying that judgments should never be made.
-He is sure not asking us to just sit back, keep our mouth shut, turn a blind eye on sin and pretend it is not there when it is actually destroying the person and the church.
-“Do not judge” could not mean you can’t say anything critical to another person.
+When Jesus says,Do not judge,” He couldn’t be saying that judgments should never be made.
+He is sure not asking us to just sit back, keep our mouths shut, turn a blind eye to sin, and pretend it is not there when it is destroying the person and the church.Do not judge” does not mean you can’t say anything critical to another person.

 You may ask, “Well, how do you know that?
 How do you know that’s not what Jesus is saying?”
 Because when we jump 6 verses ahead (Matthew 7:6), we read how Jesus Himself alludes to some people like dogs and pigs.
 He tells His disciples not to give to dogs what is sacred and not to throw pearls to pigs.

 Also in Matthew 7:15-16, Jesus warns His disciples of false prophets.
 What exactly is Jesus doing here?
 He is making judgments for various people.
 He’s calling them dogs and pigs; He’s calling out false prophets.
-So how could Jesus tell His disciples not to make any judgment when He Himself is judging people?
+So how could Jesus tell His disciples not to make any judgment when He is judging people?

 By the way, dogs and pigs are those who deliberately and repeatedly rejected the gospel message of salvation.
 Jesus is telling us to identify those who do not have any intention at all whatsoever of coming to Christ.
 We are not to keep offering them something that they despise.
 We’re better off sharing the message of salvation to those who are hungry and are willing to receive it.